vishaltak/gitlab-development-kit/doc/advanced.md

 You'll also need to install [runit](http://smarden.org/runit) manually.

-The following instructions worked for runit version 2.1.2 - but please make sure you read the up to date installation instructions on [the website](http://smarden.org/runit) before continuing.
+Although the following instructions work for runit version 2.1.2, be sure to read the up-to-date installation instructions on [the website](http://smarden.org/runit) before continuing.

 1. Download and extract the runit source code to a local folder to compile it: